captn3m0/codechef/_problems/medium/CHEFPOLY.md

     current: 1493557542
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME33/mandarin/CHEFPOLY.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/CHEFPOLY.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/CHEFPOLY.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME33/mandarin/CHEFPOLY.pdf), [Russian](http://www.codechef.com/download/translated/LTIME33/russian/CHEFPOLY.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME33/vietnamese/CHEFPOLY.pdf) as well.

 Chef is not very good with geometric problems, and he, therefore, asks you to solve one of them.
 He has **N** red points and **M** black points, and **Q** queries on them.
 In each query, he will give you a subset of red points, you have to find out number of black points lying strictly inside the convex polygon formed by using the given subset as vertices.